0bsnetwork/Documentation/0bsnetwork-user-guides/creating-your-wallet.md

 ![](../.gitbook/assets/wallet-5.PNG)

 Here comes the **SEED**.
-It's your one and only way to accessing and restoring your wallet. **DO NOT** share it with anyone else than official **0bsnetwork** **client**.The best and most secure way for you to save your **SEED** is to write it down on piece of paper and keep it somewhere secure. **DO NOT** store the backup phrase on any unencrypted electronic devices or you risk of getting your wallet and your funds compromised.
+It's your one and only way to accessing and restoring your wallet. **DO NOT** share it with anyone and only enter it in the appropriate field of the official **0bsnetwork** **client**.The best and most secure way for you to save your **SEED** is to write it down on a piece of paper, using a graphite pen or ink that you are confident will not fade over time, and keep it somewhere secure, like a safe, or even a bank vault. **DO NOT** store the backup phrase on any unencrypted electronic devices or you risk of getting your wallet and your funds compromised.
 0bsnetwork client will ask you to confirm your backup phrase in next step.
 After you've written it down, click on **I've written it down** and proceed.

 ![](../.gitbook/assets/wallet-6.PNG)